MingyuShengSMY/AMNCutter/README.md

 `inputX`: Origin input frames are stored.

 `groundTruth`: Ground truth masks and class indicators (json files) for all segmentation tasks are stored.
-Masks are saved in gray scale.
+Masks are stored in gray scale.
 Mapping between gray scale values and labels is in the class indicator json files.

 ## Data Splitting